simeonnnabue/osticket-prereqs/README.md

 <h3>Step 7: Refresh the osTicket Site in Your Browser
 </h3>

-- Refresh the osTicket site adn observe the change
 - Intl Extension should now have a green checkmark next to it

 <p align="center">